Fabulang/quiz/en/red-button.md

    * investigate different suspects
    * bring evidence back to the present

-3. In the case of Mr. Falkenroth, the cause of death was
+3. In the case of Mr Falkenroth, the cause of death was

    * a stab wound
    * being shot in the back